subdroid/subdroid.github.io/index.md

             <h2>🧠 About Me</h2>
             <p>
                 I’m Sunit Bhattacharya — AI engineer at <a href="https://prorata.ai" target="_blank">ProRata.ai</a>, systems thinker, and creative technologist.
                 I explore the intersection of language, attention, and meaning through code, images, and sound.
+Currently I am working on building and improving <a href="https://gist.ai" target="_blank>Gist</a>, which is an AI answer engine.
             </p>
             <p>
                 <a href="/about" class="magic-link">Read more about me →</a>